Skip to main content

 What happens if I use PacePoints after my PaceSetter end time?

-If you have early access to sleep tracking, there will also be gaps when the band records you are asleep.
+If you have early access to sleep tracking, there will also be gaps when the band records that you are asleep.
 This is because you do not accrue PacePoints while you are asleep.